rori4/adminWallet/README.md

 * [x] add trash can button to empty queue
 * [x] make gas prices dynamic
   * [x] set gas estimate and sign just before sending; store the unsigned tx instead of `signedTx`
-* [ ] make nonces dynamic
-  * [ ] allow user to manually assign nonces in transaction queue (and/or a "refresh" button that auto-assigns all nonces based on tx count from provider)
 * [x] allow user to send ETH
-* [ ] backend take PROVIDER_URL from frontend (except when sending to Flashbots) (replace .env var)
 * [x] send transactions through Flashbots
   * [x] send bundles via flashbots relay.
   * [x] skirt CORS by using a locally-hosted backend